dukelec/cdnet/Readme.md

 Notes:
  - Broadcast could simply not use the MULTICAST bit.

-When communication with PC:
- - The `net` is mapped to byte 8 of IPv6 Unique Local Address.
- - The `mac` is mapped to byte 16 of IPv6 Unique Local Address.

 ### SEQUENCE
 0: No sequence number;
 1: Append 1 byte `SEQ_NUM`, see [Port 0](#port-0).